CartoDB/carto-react/UPGRADE.md

 ### SelectField

-This component adds the `placeholder` logic on top of TextField Mui component.
+This component adds the `placeholder` logic on top of Select Mui component.

 Instead of `<TextField select /> ` or `<Select />` you should use:
 `react-ui/src/components/atoms/SelectField`